berndporr/iir1/README.md

 parameters are set with the function `setup` and then it's ready to be used for sample by sample realtime filtering.

-### Instantiating the filter
+### Instantiating the filter The idea is to allocate the memory of the
-The idea is to allocate the memory of the filter at compile time with a template argument to avoid any `new` commands.
+filter at compile time with a template argument to avoid any new commands.
 This prevents memory leaks and can be optimised at compile time.
-The `order` provided to the template is the maximum order for the filter:
+The `order` provided to the template (for example here for a lowpass filter):
 ```
 Iir::Butterworth::LowPass<order> f;
 ```
-and is used as a default for the `setup` command but can be overridden by a lower order if required.
+is used as the default order by the `setup` command below but can be overridden by a lower order if required.

 ### Setting the filter parameters: `setup`
 All filters are available as lowpass, highpass, bandpass and bandstop/notch